MicrosoftDocs/azure-docs/articles/azure-monitor/containers/prometheus-kafka-integration.md

 ### Import the Grafana Dashboard

-Follow the instructions on [Import a dashboard from Grafana Labs](../../managed-grafana/how-to-create-dashboard.md#import-a-grafana-dashboard) to import the grafana dashboards using the ID or JSON.</br>
+To import the grafana dashboards using the ID or JSON, follow the instructions to [Import a dashboard from Grafana Labs](../../managed-grafana/how-to-create-dashboard.md#import-a-grafana-dashboard). </br>

 [kafka_exporter grafana dashboard](https://grafana.com/grafana/dashboards/7589-kafka-exporter-overview/)(ID-7589)